oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 Archiving a war experience—> Be a hero within this history Only talking about specific army games and their ideology.

-Short description here.
-You can structure the information and documentation for each transcoding, design research or coding tool as you like.
-It's important that you make clear the aims & goals of the transcoding, what methods and tools you use.
-If this is often the same across different transcodings, consider making a standardised table at the beginning of each.

-You should include well-formatted documentation of your experiments and developments below.
-Someone without previous knowledge about your work should be able to follow along the steps, aims and results of your developments from this structure.
-Make sure all media used is correctly linked or embedded (images, PDFs, Videos, etc).

 ### Methods
 Description of your methods, documentation of behind-the-scenes processes can go here.
 Think of the photos and videos you made when visiting the IISG or during captures of your artefact.
 You can use tools such as [Gifs.com](https://gifs.com/) to generate moving-image thumbnail to link to short videos.Just enough to give a clear overview, before getting into details.